architect/arc.codes/src/views/docs/en/guides/backend/persist-data.md

 Now running `npx repl` opens a REPL into your Dynamo schema running locally and in-memory.
 If you are running the app with `npx sandbox` in another tab, it connects to that database.

 Try starting the REPL and running: `data.notes.scan({}, console.log)` to see all the current notes.
-The REPL can attach itself to the `staging` and `production` databases also by setting the appropriate `NODE_ENV` environment letiable flag.
+The REPL can attach itself to the `staging` and `production` databases also by setting the appropriate `NODE_ENV` environment variable flag.

 ---